Vented Gas Logs Require a Fully Functional Wood Burning Fireplace and must be burned with the damper open,

 Ventless logs produce an odor that many people equate to

 the smell of burning kerosene.
-So if you have a sensitive nose, you may not
+If you have a sensitive nose, you may not

 be able to handle the smell and will be greatly dissatisfied with ventless